muratk3n/thirdwave/en/tweets/2019/week24.md

 fraud.
 Bonuses went up, no one went to jail.
 That’s why I voted against it.
 It’s time to break up the big banks once and for all"

-Aah Sheila Beir.
-There is some good stuff abt her in Rickards' book.

 "Distressingly, misogyny emerged again in 2008 when the most powerful woman regulator, Sheila Bair, chairwoman of the FDIC, was sidelined by a new boys’ club of Summers, Tim Geithner, and Ben Bernanke.
 Bair’s